gbcastilho/load-balancer/README.md

 # load-balancer

-Load balancer system for the discipline of **Distributed Systems** - UNICAMP
+Load balancer system for the discipline **Distributed Systems** - UNICAMP